hapticssymposium-org/hs2026/site/content/presenting/toh-posters.md

 ## Submission Method

-*	To participate, one author must forward the full citation of their Transactions on Haptics article to the ToH posters chair ([tohp@hapticssymposium.org](mailto:tohp@hapticssymposium.org)) by 11:59 p.m.
+*	To participate, one author must forward the full citation of their IEEE Transactions on Haptics article to the ToH posters chair ([tohp@hapticssymposium.org](mailto:tohp@hapticssymposium.org)) by 11:59 p.m.
 PT on January 31, 2024.
 Please coordinate the poster submission with all paper authors to avoid duplicate submissions.
 *	Each submission will be acknowledged by a confirmation email within five business days of submission.
 *	In the unlikely event that there is insufficient space, articles published in 2023 will be given priority over Early Access articles.
 *	Acceptance in the poster session will be confirmed by February 16, 2024.